SerhatBarisAydin/serhatbarisaydin/README.md

 ###

-<p align="left">I'm Serhat Barış Aydın,<br><br>a tech enthusiast passionate about Front-End Development, Web Technologies, and the magic behind Business Analysis 🧠💻.
+<p align="left" size="40">I'm Serhat Barış Aydın,<br><br>a tech enthusiast passionate about Front-End Development, Web Technologies, and the magic behind Business Analysis 🧠💻.
 I design, I code, and I constantly ask, “How do these systems really work?”
 Currently, I’m diving deeper into how software development processes unfold while building strong foundations in the world of web development 🌐🚀.
 And in my free time?
 I enjoy good company 👥, explore new places 🌍, write code with a cup of coffee ☕👨‍💻, and recharge through sports 🏋️‍♂️.
 After all, a good developer doesn’t just integrate code they integrate with life too! 😉</p>

 ###